Employer: West London NHS Trust

 * Responsive to and willing to ask for feedback and supervision.

-* Received training (either formal or through experience) and carried out risk assessments within the scope of practice.
+* Received training (either formal or through experience) and carried out risk assessments within scope of practice.

 DISPOSITION / ATTITUDE / MOTIVATION